brianlong/www.validators.app/client_scripts/README.md

   - The scripts below are written in the Ruby scripting language.
 Simply download the client script to your home folder and follow the instructions inside the file.
 No compilation required!
 The scripts will work with any recent version of Ruby, and `sudo apt install ruby` should do it.

 The scripts are written to run in a single thread to minimize system load -- I do not want to disturb your running validator with bursts of traffic!

+Please use cron to run the script every 15 minutes!

 ### Script Listing
 - collect_ping_times.rb will ping each of the other nodes in the cluster and